hardhats/vista-install-docs/New/InitializeVistA.rst

 Mail a Message
 --------------
 Now send a message using Postmaster to your DUZ number.
 From Direct Mode, type ``S DUZ=.5 D ^XUP``.
-You will get the response SETTING UP PROGRAMMER ENVIROMENT then TERMINAL TYPE SET TO: (your default) and Select OPTION NAME:.
+You will get the response SETTING UP PROGRAMMER ENVIRONMENT then TERMINAL TYPE SET TO: (your default) and Select OPTION NAME:.
 You will need to respond: ``XMUSER``.
 At Select Mailman Menu Option: type ``S`` (for send).
 At Subject: enter your subject, such as Test, and then hit enter.
 You will then be prompted You may enter the text